 What to do: It’s not uncommon for friendships to develop at work, but don’t expect it to happen with everybody.
 Unless you have reason to do otherwise, treat your superiors, colleagues and subordinates like professionals, not like drinking buddies.

 8. Bad Habit: Burning bridges.

-What you think: “I’ll never see them again.”
+Common Thought: “I’ll never see them again.”

 What it really says: You’re not a professional who thinks about the future.